ergebnis/phpunit-slow-test-detector/README.md

 - [`PHPUnit\Framework\TestCase::tearDownAfterClass()` and methods annotated with `@afterClass`](https://github.com/sebastianbergmann/phpunit/blob/8.5.19/src/Framework/TestCase.php#L1138-L1142)

+> [!NOTE]
-Because of this behavior, the measured test durations can and will vary depending on the order in which `phpunit/phpunit` executes tests.
+> Because of this behavior, the measured test durations can and will vary depending on the order in which `phpunit/phpunit` executes tests.

 ### Understanding measured test durations when using  `phpunit/phpunit:^10.0.0`